ole1986/a3-admintoolkit/@MissionFile/README.md

 # Extending AdminToolkit features

-Using the MissionFile you can extend and (partly) overwrite features of the AdminToolkit.<br />
+The AdminToolkit takes advantage of the MissionFile allowing you the add additional features (extensions) or commands.
-To achieve this a configuration class `CfgAdminToolkitCustomMod` is required in your `description.ext`
+To achieve this, the configuration class `CfgAdminToolkitCustomMod` is required in your  `description.ext` or `config.cpp` (depends on the setup)

+Below you can find the skeleton of the `CfgAdminToolkitCustomMod` config class containing some quick button examples.

+For a working extension setup, please refer to the <a href="README.ExileMod.md">ExileMod extension readme</a>

 ```
 class CfgAdminToolkitCustomMod {
 	/* Exclude some main menu items